ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_valid_ip4(``data``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if string is a valid IPv4.
+Checks whether the string is a valid IPv4.

 **Parameters:**